bryantja123/advance_programming_final_project/README.txt

    #107094
    #96728

-Graphic simulation of the basic rules of Frogger in Python.
-This program uses the graphics.py library to recreate the basic rules and layout of Frogger.
+Text simulation of the basic rules of Frogger in Python.
+This text based version promts the user for a direction for the frog to take it's next jump to.
+The coordinates of all the moving vehicles and the frog are printed each round.
+Once the frog crosses the street (Y value = 3 approx.) or gets hit by one of the vehicles, the game ends.

-This program also utilizes a modified projectile.py.
-The original projectile.py and graphics.py were written by John Zelle for Python Programming: An Introduction to Computer Science (3rd Ed.).
-The cannonball simulation program
+This program utilizes textProjectile.py, a modified projectile.py.
+The original projectile.py was written by John Zelle for Python Programming: An Introduction to Computer Science (3rd Ed.).
+The "Dice Poker" case study from Chapter 12 was also used as a reference.
-"animation2.py" was used as a reference on how to make multiple graphics.py objects move simultaneously.